Report

 Ningaloo Marine Park contains a series of canyons which bring colder, nutrient-rich waters onto the shelf.
 This supports high productivity, diverse colourful sponge gardens, and attract manta rays, protected species of sea turtles, humpback whales, and the iconic whale shark which aggregates in this region through winter each year.

 Ningaloo ranges from less than 10 to 707 metres depth, with an average depth of 178 metres.
-The majority of the park (35%) falls within the mesophotic zone (30-70 metres).
-[View on map] The mapped areas of the seafloor are dominated by Plane (77%) and Slope (12%) geomorphology.
-[View on map]
+The majority of the park (35%) falls within the mesophotic zone (30-70 metres) [view on map].
+The mapped areas of the seafloor are dominated by Plane (77%) and Slope (12%) morphological features [view on map].

 What's known about the Ningaloo marine park?